slsa-framework/slsa/docs/spec/v1.0/threats-overview.md

 **Source integrity:** Ensure that all changes to the source code reflect the intent of the software producer.
-Intent of an organization is difficult to define, so SLSA approximates this as approval from two authorized representatives.
+Intent of an organization is difficult to define, so SLSA is expected to approximate this as approval from two authorized representatives.

 **Build integrity:** Ensure that the package is built from the correct,